Brooke Candy: 2017–2021: Independent career and Sexorcism

 Candy released "For Free" as a Germany-only promotional single on March 14, 2018.
 It was featured on the Germany's Next Topmodel "Hip-Hop Edition" episode, where Candy made an appearance and a music video filming took place.
-Then, a single called "War", written by Candy with Jesse Saint John, MNDR, Peter Wade, Will Ivy and Dave Sharma came out on May 18, 2018, along its lyric video, directed by Korean artist MLMA.
-"War" was released as the lead single for Candy's punk rock-inspired second EP titled Who Cares?, which was eventually scrapped as Candy moved on to new material.
+This was followed by a single called "War", intended as the lead single for Candy's punk rock-inspired second EP titled Who Cares? before it was scrapped due to Candy focusing on new material.
+The single was written by Candy with Jesse Saint John, MNDR, Peter Wade, Will Ivy and Dave Sharma and released on May 18, 2018, alongside its lyric video, directed by Korean artist MLMA.
 The follow-up single "My Sex" featuring Pussy Riot, MNDR and Mykki Blanco was released on August 17, 2018, along its animated music video, directed by Swedish artist Pastelae and made in collaboration with ManyVids.
 The song was co-written by Charli XCX and also produced by MNDR and Wade, with additional production by Trapchat.
 She also teamed up with Pornhub directing an erotic film called I Love You, which was released on August 29, 2018.

 On November 7, 2018, Candy stated that releasing a first full-length album was still a possibility.
 "Because of my experience with Sony, I must have made like 60 songs and they just never let me put any of them out.
 I had a full album ready to go and that kind of burnt me a little bit and put a bad taste in my mouth.
 I questioned my music and my art for a while and just stopped making it completely," Candy explained.
 "I'll release the next couple of songs but I'm planning an album and it's in the works.
 I don't want to jump ahead and say things because if things don't happen like, godammit!"
 On November 16, a new single called "Nuts" featuring American songwriter and rapper Lil Aaron was released.
 The song was written along frequent collaborator Jesse Saint John and Sarah Hudson.
 On December 12, 2018, she released a joint single along production duo Ojivolta called "Oomph".
 The music video, directed by Candy herself, debuted the same day.
-On December 25, 2018; she released a collection of unreleased tracks for free download.
-It included a demo of Candy's 2017 single "Volcano" as well as collaborations with SOPHIE, Lakewet, and Cory Enemy among others.
+On December 25, 2018, she released a collection of unreleased tracks for free download which included a demo of Candy's 2017 single "Volcano" as well as collaborations with SOPHIE, Lakewet, and Cory Enemy among others.
 Following a promotional tour in Asia, a Takahiro Nishikawa-directed tour documentary, Tokyo Tour Diary, was premiered via Noisey on January 4, 2019.